 For those who are interested, this time you can continue with the path marked in green (which we “gave up on” on arrival) in order to continue towards the southern walls of Ramon Crater through a more challenging and experiential walk in the creek channel.

-We will continue down the path marked in green and reach the observation point to the “inverted wall”, a wall that rose in the same way as the ammonite wall (due to “Ramon fragment”) but this time at an angle greater than 90 degrees, which gave it the nickname “inverted wall”.
+We will continue down the path marked in green and reach the observation point to the “inverted wall”, a wall that rose in the same way as the ammonite wall (due to the “Ramon fragment”) but this time at an angle greater than 90 degrees, which gave it the nickname “inverted wall”.
 After a few hundred meters we will connect to the path marked in red which will continue down until back to the road.

 How to Get To the Ammonite Wall